 Fly fishing is a delightful sporting activity for both individuals and families.
-For those of you who enjoy the excellent fishing activity, you might want to try your hand at fly fishing.
-It is one of the best expeditions that promote bonding and relaxation.
+For those of you who enjoy the excellent fishing activity, you might want to try your hand at it, It is one of the best expeditions that promote bonding and relaxation.
 There are many places in the United States of America that are known to have fly fishing, Montana is however known to be one of the best fly fishing places there is.
 Here are some ten things you probably didn’t know about Montana fly fishing.

 1) Fishing weather